fox000002/truffle-async-demo/README.md

 Chaining together `.then` calls gets messy quickly.

 ES7 offers a cleaner syntax using `async` / `await`.
-This is a demo of how to setup Truffle to use this syntax.
+This is a demo of how to set up Truffle to use this syntax when testing contracts.

 ### Changes